Sarah Kiden

 Sarah Kiden is a Ugandan technologist, appointed as a researcher at Southampton University in United Kingdom in 2024.
 Kiden focuses on technology based solutions for community development.
 She was a RANITP fellow and Mozilla Open Web Fellow, a program hosted by Research ICT Africa and holds a bachelor's degree and Masters of Science in Information Systems from Uganda Christian University.
 Between 2017-2018 she was a Ford-Mozilla fellow hosted by Research ICT Africa.
 She undertook research for her PhD at Northumbria University between 2019 and 2024.
 She was a Marie Curie Research Fellow during part of this time (June 2020 until June 2022).

 Kiden's interventions focus on broadband performance and Internet measurements in Africa.
 In 2017, she headed the systems department at Uganda Christian University and was at the time, a facilitator for Research and Education Network (RENU), a Ugandan-based organisation working on improving Internet service provision for learning institutions in Uganda.
 Kiden participated as an Internet Society Ambassador and also served at Internet Corporation for Assigned Names and Numbers (ICANN) as the At-Large Advisory Committee member.

-Publication
+Publications

 Kiden is the author or co-author of 18 book chapters, conference contributions and reports.
 They include: